Misclassification robs workers of important safeguards

 As with any serious legal issue, if you think you have been misclassified as an independent contractor, your best course of action is to consult with an experienced employment law attorney.
 Together, you can work out a plan for moving forward that will be most beneficial to you.

 The legal team at SFMS has substantial experience litigating employment matters.
 If you have any questions regarding this subject or this posting, please contact Chiharu Sekino (email@example.com ) or Alec Berin (firstname.lastname@example.org).
 We can also be reached toll-free at (866) 540-5505.

-Shepherd, Finkelman, Miller & Shah, LLP, is a law firm with offices in California, Connecticut, Florida, New Jersey, New York, Pennsylvania and Wisconsin.
+Shepherd, Finkelman, Miller & Shah, LLP, is a law firm with offices in California, Connecticut, Florida, New Jersey, New York and Pennsylvania.
 SFMS also maintains affiliate offices in England, and Milan, Italy, and is an active member of Integrated Advisory Group (www.iaginternational.org), which provides our firm with the ability to provide our clients with access to excellent legal and accounting resources throughout the globe.
 For more information about our firm, please visit us at www.sfmslaw.com.